 The 2008 New York City Fire Code requires that all curtains, draperies and hanging fabric in any laboratory, place of public assembly, educational, or common area in any business or residential occupancy be flame resistant as defined by the National Fire Protection Association (NFPA) 701 Standard.
 Compliance with the requirement must be certified by a holder of a current and valid Certificate of Fitness for Flameproofing issued by the New York City Fire Department (FDNY).

-Environmental Health and Safety (EHS) is responsible for developing, maintaining, and promoting policies, procedures and programs necessary to maintain a safe and healthy environment for students, faculty, staff and the visiting public; to work with other Medical Center entities to protect the College against losses; and to ensure that College operations are in compliance with Federal, New York State and New York City environmental health and safety codes and regulations.
+Environmental Health and Safety (EHS) is responsible for developing, maintaining, and promoting policies, procedures, training and educational programs necessary to maintain a safe and healthy environment for our students, faculty, staff and the visiting public.
+We are committed to developing a culture where safety and health are core values and provide high quality services that facilitate WCM's education, research and clinical mission.

-It takes appropriate steps to ensure that problems that are identified are timely resolved.
-It coordinates reviews by and responses to external agencies many of which have the authority to cite, impose civil penalties, restrict or rescind operations, or remove or disapprove accreditation.
-It serves as Biological and Chemical Safety Office by coordinating a comprehensive College biosafety and chemical safety program.
-It provides an emergency response for the College to situations that may include the handling of hazardous materials and/or exposure to fire scenes.
+EHS serves as the WCM biological, chemical, and radiation safety office by coordinating comprehensive hazardous material and workplace safety programs.
+EHS takes appropriate steps to ensure that problems are identified and resolved in a timely manner.
+It coordinates reviews and responses to external agencies, many of which have the authority to cite, impose civil penalties, restrict or rescind operations, and/or remove or disapprove accreditation.
+EHS provides an emergency response for the College to situations that may include exposure to or the release of hazardous materials and/ or fire scenarios.
+We implement programs and services to minimize injuries or illnesses and reduce safety, health and environmental risks to Weill Cornell Medicine in a manner consistent with fiscal and environmental stewardship.
+Read More